anrid/github-search/README.md

    We just want to make a API call, e.g. inside a React effect hook, and dump the data to the screen.

    This basically just confirms that we're wired up everything correctly.

+   It's probably a good idea to save the Github search response to a local file and use the data during development to speed things up a bit, e.g. not having to perform an actual search API call everytime you reload the app.

 5. Implement search.